The capacity region of classes of product broadcast channels: The UV outer bound is not tight

-Consider the $n$-letter $\la$-sum rate of the product channel $\qmf_1\times \qmf_2$.
-Using Lemma \ref{le:1suffa} the $n$-letter product channel factorizes into $\la$- sum rate of two $n$-letter sub channels.
-Each term them again factorizes by repeated application of Lemma \ref{le:1suffa}.
+Consider the $n$-letter $\la$-sum-rate of the product channel $\qmf_1\times \qmf_2$.
+Using Theorem \ref{th:1suff} the $\la$-sum-rate of $n$-letter product channel factorizes into $\la$-sum-rate of two $n$-letter sub channels.
+Each term again factorizes by repeated application of Theorem \ref{th:1suff}.
 More precisely,

 Marton's inner bound sum rate for the $n$-letter of the product channel $\qmf_1\times \qmf_2$ is equal to

 We can write the above expression as